Reasoning Limitations of Multimodal Large Language Models. A Case Study of Bongard Problems

-\paragraph{Abstract reasoning of MLLMs.} MLLMs haven't been yet applied to tackle BPs, though they were applied to several related tasks.
-Initial works focused on LLMs and evaluating their abstract reasoning performance in simplified analogy tasks. \citet{webb2023emergent} showed that GPT-3 and GPT-4 (text-only variants) performed on the human level, or even outcompeted humans, in certain RPM-like tasks in a zero-shot manner without additional fine-tuning.
+\paragraph{Abstract reasoning of MLLMs.} While the abstract reasoning capabilities of MLLMs have only recently begun to be explored, they have been studied more extensively in several related tasks.
+Initial works focused on LLMs and evaluating their abstract reasoning performance in simplified analogy tasks. \citeauthor{webb2023emergent}~\yrcite{webb2023emergent} showed that GPT-3 and GPT-4 (text-only variants) performed on the human level, or even outcompeted humans, in certain RPM-like tasks in a zero-shot manner without additional fine-tuning.
 However, they represented the image objects as text using a fixed small vocabulary, thus omitting the need for identifying concepts from open-ended shapes, a key challenge of BPs.
-Recent research concerning the evaluation of abstract reasoning skills of LLMs concentrates around the Abstraction and Reasoning Corpus (ARC) task~\citep{chollet2019measure}.
-It was demonstrated that LLMs can solve certain ARC problems transformed to the text domain~\citep{moskvichev2023the,mirchandani2023large,camposampiero2023abstract,xu2024llms}.
+Recent research concerning the evaluation of abstract reasoning skills of LLMs concentrates around the Abstraction and Reasoning Corpus (ARC) task~\cite{chollet2019measure}.
+It was demonstrated that LLMs can solve certain ARC problems transformed to the text domain~\cite{moskvichev2023the,mirchandani2023large,camposampiero2023abstract,xu2024llms}.
 Despite these important stepping stones, the text-based representation taken in these works simplifies the perception task by presenting the model with pre-existing higher level representations.
-Only recently, thanks to the appearance of MLLMs, vision and text started to be treated jointly in a unified manner. \citet{cao2024visual} proposed a suite of AVR tasks to compare MLLM and human performance. \citet{jiang2024marvel} assessed AVR skills of MLLMs on an introduced multidimensional benchmark combining AVR and perceptual questions.
-Our work complements this stream of research by exploring BPs, a fundamental task in the field, and providing insights into MLLM analogy-making performance in synthetic and real-world domains.
+Only recently, thanks to the appearance of MLLMs, vision and text started to be treated jointly in a unified manner.
+Perception Test~\cite{patraucean2023perception} assessed multimodal video understanding across various skills and types of reasoning. \citeauthor{cao2024visual}~\yrcite{cao2024visual} proposed a suite of AVR tasks to compare MLLM and human performance. \citeauthor{jiang2024marvel}~\yrcite{jiang2024marvel} assessed AVR skills of MLLMs on an introduced multidimensional benchmark combining AVR and perceptual questions.
+KiVA~\cite{yiu2025kiva} evaluated how models generalize visual transformations to analogical reasoning tasks inspired by the developmental psychology.
+Most relevant to our paper is the concurrent work of \citeauthor{wust2024bongard}~\yrcite{wust2024bongard}, which investigated the capabilities of MLLMs in solving synthetic BPs, using both open-ended text generation and multi-class concept classification setups.
+Our work complements this stream of research by exploring BPs and providing comparative insights into MLLM analogy-making performance in both synthetic and real-world domains.

 \definecolor{rpm}{HTML}{ffc107} \definecolor{vap}{HTML}{26a69a} \definecolor{emb}{HTML}{03A9F4}

 \tikzstyle{emptylayer} = [rectangle, inner sep=0, minimum height=1.2*\unit, minimum width=4*\unit] \tikzstyle{layer} = [emptylayer, rounded corners, text centered, draw=black] \tikzstyle{panel_background} = [draw, fill=black!5, rounded corners=3pt, densely dashed, inner sep=0.15*\unit] \tikzstyle{panel} = [thick, rectangle, draw=black, inner sep=0] \tikzstyle{label} = [rectangle, inner sep=0]